Meet the Team

 Founder & Director | MS MAC-234 LAT-267

-She obtained a BS in Psychology from the University of Wyoming and an MS from Kansas State University.
+Kristy holds a BS in Psychology from the University of Wyoming and an MS from Kansas State University.
+Her clinical foundation was shaped through training with renowned family therapist Virginia Satir and psychologist Albert Ellis, whose work influenced modern cognitive-behavioral approaches.

 ABC Clinical Director